tinygo-org/tinygo-site/content/docs/reference/machine.md

   * `Frequency` can be set to either 100kHz (`100e3`), 400kHz (`400e3`), and sometimes to other values depending on the chip.
 The zero value defaults to 100kHz.
   * `SCL` and `SDA` can be set as desired, however support for different pins than the default is limited.
 Some chips are flexible and allow the use of any pin, while other boards only allow a limited range of pins or use fixed SCL/SDA pins.
 When both pins are left at the zero value, the default for the particular board is used.
+  * `Mode` is present on peripherals that support I2C target mode.
+The default is I2C controller mode, setting `Mode` to `I2CModeTarget` will configure the peripheral as an I2C target.
 ```go
 type I2C struct {
     // values are unexported or vary by chip